amrabdelmoghny/WFI32-IoT/README.md

 ### 1.3 Switch Button Use Cases <a name="chapter1.3"></a>
 The following section gives details on hold buttons at power-up:
--	Hold SW0 until two LED cycles to enter Soft AP mode (Refer to the 2.3.3 Via Soft AP section).
+-	Hold SW0 until two LED cycles to enter Soft AP mode (Refer to the 2.3 section).
 -	Hold both SW0 and SW1 to use default Wi-Fi credentials.
 The application uses the following default values:

  SSID      | Password